schrolla/ScubaGear/baselines/teams.md

 # Baseline

-## 1. Requesting Control of Shared Desktops
+## 1. Requesting Control of Shared Desktops or Windows

 This setting controls whether external meeting participants can request control of the shared desktop or window during the meeting.
 In this